OpenGestureControl/opengesturecontrol.github.io/README.md

-# Pext Website
+# OpenGestureControl Website
-A simple website for [Pext](https://github.com/Pext/Pext).
+A simple website for [OpenGestureControl](https://github.com/OpenGestureControl).

 # License
-CC0 1.0 (with the exception of the Pext logo, Bootstrap and Font Awesome, which are used under their original licenses)
+MIT (Bootstrap is used under its original licenses)